OpenNebula/docs/source/deployment/open_cloud_networking_setup/vxlan.rst

 This driver works with the default UDP server port 8472.

-VXLAN traffic is forwarded to a physical device, this device can be set to be a VLAN tagged interface, but in that case you must make sure that the tagged interface is manually created first in all the hosts.
+VXLAN traffic is forwarded to a physical device, this device can be set (optionally) to be a VLAN tagged interface, but in that case you must make sure that the tagged interface is manually created first in all the hosts.

+The physical device that will act as the physical device **must** have an IP.

 OpenNebula Configuration
 ================================================================================